 I spent about one year clearing the confusions.
 In the period, from time to time, once I had cleared most confusions on a topic and regained the confidence on explaining that topic, I wrote one blog article for that topic.
 In the end, I had written about twenty Go articles.
 And I had collected more Go details than before.
 It was the time to restart the plan of writing a Go book.

 I wrote another ten basic tutorial articles and twenty more articles on all kinds of other Go topics.
 So now Go 101 has about 50 articles.

 Some of the confusions were a few syntax and semantics design details, some of them involved values of certain kinds of types (mainly slices, interfaces and channels), and a few of them were related to standard package APIs.

-Thinking Go is simple is considered harmful.
-Holding this view will make you understand Go shallowly and prevent you from mastering Go.
+Thinking Go is easy to master is considered harmful.
+Holding such opinion will make you understand Go shallowly and prevent you from mastering Go.

 Go is a feature rich language.
 Its syntax set is surely not large, but we also can't say it is small.
 Some syntax and semantics designs in Go are straightforward, some are a little counter-intuitive or inconsistent with others.
 There are several trade-offs in Go syntax and semantics designs.
 A programmer needs certain Go programming experiences to comprehend the trade-offs.

 Go provides several first-citizen non-essential kinds of types.
 Some encapsulations are made in implementing these types to hide the internal structures of these types.
 On one hand, the encapsulations bring much convenience to Go programming.
 On the other hand, the encapsulations make some obstacles to understand the behaviors of values of these types more deeply.

 Many official and unoffical Go tutorials are very simple and only cover the general use cases by ignoring many details.
 This may be good to encourage new Go programmers to learn and use Go.
 On the other hand, this also makes many Go programmers overconfident on the extent of their Go knowledge.